jrhau/isup2pcap/README.md

                         Auto-Remove after execution
   -w <Wireshark Path>   Indicate your Wireshark directory.
 Use this option if
                         you did not add Wireshark to your system path.
   --debug               Print debug output.
-WARNING: very timing!
+WARNING: very verbose!

 ================================================================================